 I slam the fridge door, nearly smashing the four full bottles of milk, and go outside to the shed to get my flippers.
 Then I run past her and go upstairs.

-“You’re going to knock something over,” I hear, as I bound up the stairs to grab my togs, a change of clothes and my tub of Vaseline.
+“You’re going to knock something over,” I hear, as I bound up the stairs.
+I meet my younger brother, Ross, and our cousin, Finn, who has a new motorbike, too.
+When I tell them about the boat, Ross asks to come and I agree as I grab my togs, a change of clothes and my tub of Vaseline.
 I throw on shorts, take my da’s aftershave and a toothbrush, and I leg-it down the stairs, popping my head into the living room before I leave.
 “See ye.
 I’ll be back Monday night or Tuesday morning.”

 I wait for her face to thaw but it doesn’t, and I leave.
 Believing it would be remiss of me to leave it like that, I go back in and stand in the room, willing to apologise for whatever I’ve done.
 However, I’ve blocked her view of the telly.